-AS 🎇 BABA  SEPTEMBER 2022 CURRENT AFFAIRS MAGAZ will in • Teams applic one S as per clude around 60 parameters from the s of state government officials, KVs, an ant school through a physical inspectic econdary/ Senior Secondary) would be the plan.
-The final call will be taken by d JNVs will verify the claims made by the on.
-"Maximum two schools (one Elementary & e selected per block/ ULB" (urban local body) y an expert committee.
-The Criminal Procedure Identification) What is the pro- ill replaces the Identification of Prisone ers Act, 1920.
-Act, 2022 Cover age- It proposes that the law apply to t three categories of individuals.
-0 s only for certain cases) 0 0 detention law rs the National Crime Records Bureau (NCRB) t orcement agency and destroy the record of measu irements at national level.
-The records can be stored up to a period of 75 years.
-Remo • Removal of details : The record may be destroyed in case of persons who: (i) have not been previously convicted, and (ii) are released without trial, discharged, or acquitted by the court, after exhausting all legal remedies. • Police personnel up to the rank of Head Constable have been authorised to record 0 the measurements.
-Head constable have been authorised to recor Resistance to giving details: As per the Bill, resistance or refusal to give details will be considered an offence under the Indian Penal Code, 1860.
-Role o 0 ersons covered under the Bill from state/U governments, or other law enforce - 0 processing the details with relevant bout specified persons at the national level 0 disseminating the details to law enf - Ŭ, How is the new v law different from the old 1920 act? - 1920 Act Changes in the 2022 Bill Data permitted to be collected • Fingerprints, foot-print impressions, photographs Adds: (i) biological samples, and their analysis, (ii) behavioural attributes including signatures, handwriting, and (iii) examinations under sections 53 and 53A of CrPC (includes blood, semen, hair samples, and swabs, and analyses Persons whose data may be Convicted or arrested for offences punishable with rigorous imprisonment of one year such as DNA profiling) Convicted or arrested for any offence.
-However, biological samples may be taken forcibly only collected or more from persons arrested for offences against a woman or a child, or if the
+AS 🚫 BABA  SEPTEMBER 2022 CURRENT AFFAIRS MAGAZ 3 will inc • Teams applica one Se clude around 60 parameters from the of state government officials, KVs, an ant school through a physical inspectio d JNVs will verify the claims made by the on.
+"Maximum two schools (one Elementary & e selected per block/ ULB" (urban local body) The Criminal Procedure Identification) Context: The Bi What is the pro Il replaces the Identification of Prison ers Act, 1920. , Act, 2022 Covera age- It proposes that the law apply to t three categories of individuals.
+0 All Convicted persons (earlier it was s only for certain cases) 0 Arrested Persons 0 Suspected Criminals 0 Persons held under any preventive detention law rs the National Crime Records Bureau (NCRB) t orcement agency and destroy the record of s can be stored up to a period of 75 years. troyed in case of persons who: (i) have not bee thout trial, discharged, or acquitted by the cour xhausting all legal remedies.
+Head Constable have been authorized to record 0 the measurements.
+Head Constable have been authorised to recor Resista ill, resistance or refusal to give details will b ered an offence under the Indian Pena (NCRB): Functions of NCRB under the Bill include ersons covered under the Bill from state/U governments, or other law enforce ment agencies 0 storing and destroying the details a bout specified persons at the national level 0 processing the details with relevant criminal records, and 0 disseminating the details to law enf orcement agencies.
+How is the new v law different from the old 1920 act?
+1920 Act Changes in the 2022 Bill Data Adds: (i) biological samples, and their analysis, (ii) behavioural attributes including signatures, permitted to be Fingerprints, foot-print impressions, photographs handwriting, and (iii) examinations under sections 53 and 53A of CrPC (includes blood, semen, hair collected samples, and swabs, and analyses such as DNA profiling) Persons whose data may be Convicted or arrested for offences punishable with rigorous imprisonment of one year Convicted or arrested for any offence.
+However, biological samples may be taken forcibly only from persons arrested for offences collected or more against a woman or a child, or if the